alvarogarcia7/blog_source/content/blog/2016-06-26-terms-release-it.markdown

 In [**Release It!**][release-it], terms related to stability:

   * transaction: is an abstract unit of work processed by the system
-  * mixed workload: is a combination of different transac- tion types processed by a system.
+  * mixed workload: is a combination of different transaction types processed by a system.
   * system: the complete, interdependent set of hardware, applications, and services required to process transactions for users
-  * stability: resilient system keeps processing transactions, even when there are transient impulses, persistent stresses, or component failures disrupt- ing normal processing
+  * stability: resilient system keeps processing transactions, even when there are transient impulses, persistent stresses, or component failures disrupting normal processing
   * stress (to the system): is a force applied to the system over an extended period.
   * impulse: is a rapid shock to the system.
   * a material changes shape when stress is applied.
 This change in shape is called the strain.